 An application must be made online at www.birmingham.gov.uk/schooladmissions or by using a Local Authority Preference Form.
-Students will be admitted at age 11 without reference to ability or aptitude.
-The number of intended admissions for the year commencing 2nd September 2021 will be 150, maximum of 180.
-We are currently in discussion with Birmingham Cty Council to confirm admission numbers.
+Boys will be admitted at age 11 without reference to ability or aptitude.
+The number of intended admissions for the year commencing September 2023 will be no less than 160.
+We are currently in discussion with Birmingham City Council to confirm admission numbers.

-- Looked after or previously looked after children.
+- Looked after or previously looked after boys.

-- Children with a brother already at the school who will still be in attendance in September 2021.
+- Boys with a brother already at the school who will still be in attendance in September 2023.

 Children with a statement of special educational needs/EHC Plan

-Any child with a statement of special educational needs/Education Health and Care Plan is required to be admitted to the school that is named in the statement/plan.
-This gives such children overall priority for admission to the named school.
+Any boy with a statement of special educational needs/Education Health and Care Plan is required to be admitted to the school that is named in the statement/plan.
+This gives such boys overall priority for admission to the named school.
 This is not an oversubscription criterion.

 Looked after or previously looked after children

-A Looked After Child is a child who is in the care of a local authority or is being provided with accommodation by a local authority as set out in s22(1) of the Children Act 1989.
-A Previously Looked After Child is a child who immediately after being looked after became subject to an adoption, special guardianship or child arrangements order.
+A Looked After Child is a boy who is in the care of a local authority or is being provided with accommodation by a local authority as set out in s22(1) of the Children Act 1989.
+A Previously Looked After is a boy who immediately after being looked after became subject to an adoption, special guardianship or child arrangements order.

 Siblings (brothers) are considered to be those children who live at the same address and either: